AresMUSH/aresmush/game/plugins/manage/help/config_skin.md

 To configure the game skin:

 1. Go to the Web Portal's Admin screen.
-2. Select 'Game Preferences'.
+2. Select 'Skin / Lines'.
-3. Scroll down to Lines.

 You can configure the border lines that are used in almost every command.
 Ares lets you define four different lines, and you can use them in any template with the \%l1, \%l2, \%l3, \%l4 formatting codes.